 As commander of the 7th Cavalry’s Company A, he was assigned to the controversial Major Marcus Reno, (right) who was court marshaled and later exonerated for his part at the Little Big Horn.
 Court marshaled a second time, for misconduct at Sturgis, South Dakota’s Fort Meade, this time Reno was convicted.
 A century later his great nephew successfully had his conviction overturned.

 Boston Custer and young Autie Reed were laid to rest in Michigan.
 Medal of Honor winner, Thomas Custer and brother-in-law, James Calhoun, were both buried at Fort Leavenworth National Cemetery in Kansas.
 Luckily, a middle brother and life-long civilian, Nevin Custer, died a prosperous farmer in Ohio at age 78.

 So, where the in the world are all the ghosts?
 They’re back in North Dakota at Fort Araham Lincoln’s historic Custer House.
 Not the original; a reconstruction of a reconstruction, it was rebuilt in 1874 when the general’s first quarters burned to the ground.

 Rumors of hauntings at the Custer House today

 The building itself sits on the original site of the Bacon homestead, the family of George Armstrong Custer’ wife, Elizabeth Bacon.
-The musuem is open 10 to 5, Monday through Saturday and Sunday, 12 noon to 5.
-A donation is requested for non-resident admission, $5 for adults, $3 for children and students, free for children under 5.
-For more information go to co.monroe.mi.us or call toll-free 1-888-354-5500.
+The musuem is open 10 to 5, Wednesday through Saturday.
+For more information and current admissions, go to co.monroe.mi.us or call toll-free 1-888-354-5500.

 *Head On West strives for historic accuracy and uses a number of sources considered reliable.
 When research differs on significant facts, the various points of view will be cited.